 Wentworth Women’s Institute

-Wentworth Womens Institute meet every second Thursday in the month at The Village Hall, Wentworth from 7.15pm.
+Wentworth Womens Institute meet every second Thursday in the month at The Mechanics Institute, Wentworth from 7.15pm.

 Gentlemen are very welcome to attend any meeting or go on any outing they might find interesting.